Byte-Sized-Games/logJam/README.md

 ### ⚙️ Technologies

 - Programmed in Zig for speed & explicit memory management
-- Built with raylib library
+- Built with Raylib library

 ## Building this project